-These olive oil chocolate chip cookies are the perfect recipe when you don't have any butter on hand but still are craving cookies!
+These olive oil chocolate chip cookies are my go-to chocolate chip cookie recipe for when I don't have any butter on hand!

 Jump to:

-- Chocolate chunks: Chocolate chunks are added to the dough instead of chocolate chips for an even more decadent chocolate flavor in every bite.
+- Dark chocolate chunks: Chocolate bars are chopped and added to the dough instead of chocolate chips for an even more decadent chocolate flavor in every bite.

 - Easy recipe: This recipe is so easy to make!
 You only need one bowl to make the dough, no stand or electric mixer is required.